adlnet/xAPI-Spec/xAPI-Data.md

 http://tools.ietf.org/html/rfc7515, as an Attachment with a usageType of `http://adlnet.gov/expapi/attachments/signature` and a contentType of `application/octet-stream`.
 * <a name="2.6.s4.b2"></a>JWS Compact Serialization SHOULD* be used to create the JSON web signature.
-Use of JWS JSON Serialization is strongly discouraged, is unlikely to be interoperble with other systems, and will be forbidden in a future version of this specification.
+Use of JWS JSON Serialization is strongly discouraged, is unlikely to be interoperable with other systems, and will be forbidden in a future version of this specification.
 * <a name="2.6.s4.b3"></a>The JWS signature MUST have a payload of a valid JSON serialization of the complete Statement before the signature was added.